Personal Leave #

 Under TS, your personal leave entitlements vary according to years of service.
 You receive your personal leave entitlements in advance, in three year lots called trienniums.

 These three year block are supplemented by five and ten year entitlements which are added on to the credits of the current entitlements.
 Personal leave does not accumulate.

 When a new three year block occurs, the personal leave accrued during the previous three year block is cancelled.

 This cycle is repeated every three years on the anniversary of service.

 If you take more than an aggregate of 20 working days leave without pay in a personal leave year then your triennium date or accrual date for personal leave will be affected.

-Full Time Fixed-term employees employed before 1 March 2014, your personal leave is credited in advance after 20 working days of service and you are given 10 days leave for each full year of service.
+Full Time Fixed-term employees employed after 1 March 2014, your personal leave is credited in advance after 20 working days of service and you are given 10 days leave for each full year of service.

 Your unused personal leave credits accumulate and carry forward each year.

 If your personal leave with full pay is exhausted in any personal leave year then you can take unpaid personal leave, provided the absences are appropriately certified by a registered health practitioner.

 Your period of personal leave does not extend the period of employment.
 If you are employed for less than full-time then your personal leave is credited in direct proportion to your employment (compared to full-time equivalent employment).